 A December 2024 study from the University at Buffalo revealed that PFAS chemicals found in AFFF impact important brain health genes.
 This neurotoxic effect is evident regardless of a person’s exposure level to the toxic substance, meaning even exposure to small amounts of PFAS can cause detrimental health effects.

-Additionally, the U.S. Government filed a motion to be dismissed as a defendant in the AFFF MDL, with a hearing scheduled for February 7, 2025.
+Additionally, the U.S. Government filed a motion to be dismissed as a defendant in the AFFF MDL, with a hearing having taken place in February.
 Plaintiffs and their legal counsel are closely watching the MDL developments and preparing for potential settlements or trial outcomes.

 PFAS Ban in Limbo